UCLA Bruins football: Rose Bowl

+Inside view of the Rose Bowl.
+Colorado vs. UCLA, October 28th, 2023.

 The Rose Bowl is a National Historic Landmark located in Pasadena, California with an official capacity of 92,542.
 It has been the home football field for the UCLA Bruins since the 1982 season.
 The Bruins had played their home games at the Los Angeles Memorial Coliseum after joining the Pacific Coast Conference in 1928.

 An on-campus facility was discussed, but faced significant political opposition, including from the governor at the time, Edmund Gerald "Pat" Brown Sr. The Bruins had second priority in schedule at the Coliseum after the Trojans, but before the Los Angeles Rams.
 A 44,000-seat stadium on campus appeared in the 1963 Long range Plan, at the site where Drake Stadium eventually was built.
 However, the proposal was blocked by influential area residents, as well as other politicians.
 In addition, the Coliseum already was constructed by and is a facility of the State of California.
 When the Oakland Raiders became the Los Angeles Raiders in 1982, and after arduous negotiations with the city of Pasadena, UCLA decided to move out of the Coliseum, relocating its home games to the Rose Bowl in 1982.
 The Raiders had demanded control of the facility and luxury box revenue at the Coliseum.
 UCLA has participated in five Rose Bowl games since moving to the stadium, including the 1983 Rose Bowl at the end of the Bruins' first season there.
 In 1995, UCLA and the then Los Angeles Raiders almost became partners with the National Football League in a new stadium at Hollywood Park but the deal to build a stadium there was scuttled when Raiders owner Al Davis refused to accept a second NFL team at the proposed facility.

 From 1919 to 1927, the Bruins (then known as the Cubs) used Moore Field at the Vermont Ave. campus of the "Southern Branch of the University of California."

 In November 2025, it was reported that the Bruins were planning on breaking their lease with the Rose Bowl to move to SoFi Stadium in Inglewood, the current home of the Los Angeles Rams and Los Angeles Chargers.
 The move has been met with negative reception from fans and analysts as well as a lawsuit from the city of Pasadena.